Dactylogyrus: Prevalence

 It is also generally accepted that fish are exposed to increased Dactylogyrus infections during their spawning period.

 Symptoms

 Cyprinid fish that are infected by Dactylogyrus species may have symptoms that include inflamed gills, excessive mucous secretions and accelerated respiration.
 Also increased movement of the gills due to damage (fibrosis) the fluke is causing to the tissues.
 The infected fish also becomes lethargic, swims near the surface, and its appetite decreases.
 Additionally the infected fish may hold its gill covers open and scratch its gills on rocks.

 In severe infections, Dactylogyrus species can cause hemorrhaging and metaplasia of the gills which can lead to secondary bacterial infections and death.
 Heavily infected fish are also anorexic and can be found gasping for air and exhibiting abnormal behavior such as jumping out of the water.

 Treatment

 A primary method for control of Dactylogyrus species is the application of chemicals.
 Treatments include Praziquantel, salt baths, formalin or organophosphates, fenbendazole, albendazole, Bromex-50 and potassium permanganate.

+Ecology and evolution

+Species of Dactylogyrus are studied by a variety of methods, including classical morphology, staining with various dyes, scanning electron microscopy of sclerotised parts, and molecular methods.

+Species of Dactylogyrus exhibit high species diversity as well as high morphological variability.
+For these reasons, they have been an important model for ecology and evolution of host-parasite associations of monogeneans, and of parasites in general; dozens of scientific publications have been published on these subjects.

+Studies on species of Dactylogyrus have highlighted aspects of the ecology of congeneric parasites, including host specificity expressed at several host levels, microhabitat specificity expressed by restricted positions on fish gills, and the link between microhabitat preference and morphological adaptation.

+These studies on species of Dactylogyrus have also shown that host-specific congeneric monogeneans could reveal historical intercontinental and intracontinental contacts between freshwater fish.
+The importance of the role of genetic coadaptation, which limits the presence of host-specific monogeneans in hybrid fish, was also studied on species of Dactylogyrus.